UPHSL-CCS/data-warehouse-j4a-project-monobloc/README.md

 #### Business Questions
 ●	Which programs have the highest and lowest enrollment over the past 5 years?
+- Analysis of the five-year enrollment trend identifies a dominant preference for two academic units: Business and Accountancy and Engineering and Architecture.
+Together, these departments represent a substantial portion of the university's student population, indicating a market-driven alignment of student interests and the institution's program offerings
+- While the university boasts strength in high-demand fields, The Maritime and Aviation programs represent a niche but specialized segment of our academic portfolio.
+Their consistently lower enrollment figures over the past five years present a strategic consideration for targeted recruitment, enhanced marketing, or program review to explore potential for growth

 ●	What’s the pass rate per course or department?
+- The mid-tier passing rates of high-enrollment programs like Business and Engineering suggest that student choice is driven by career prospects, not academic ease.
+Conversely, Maritime's low enrollment and low pass rate indicate a challenging cycle where small size and lower success may reinforce each other, requiring targeted support.

 ●	Are there gender-based or year-level performance trends?
+- Students generally perform higher in lower year levels, and performance gradually declines as academic difficulty increases.
+This indicates increasing curricular rigor, course load, or potential support gaps in upper years.
+- Male students consistently perform slightly higher than females across all year levels, but the gaps are extremely small (ranging from 0.02 to 0.12 points).
+These differences are not large enough to indicate any meaningful gender-based performance trend.
+Both genders follow the same pattern of gradual grade decline through higher years.

 ---
 ### Implemented tools and technologies